Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/t1mge/project-description.md

     week12(Normal‑1, Normal‑2, Overweight‑1, Overweight‑2) and for
     week36 the same ones
 4. Keep the column, external gene names
-5.  rename the columns with more sensical names
+5.  rename the columns with more readable names
 6. Normalize the data from counts to counts per million (add up all the counts per sample and divide each sample by this, then multiply by 1.000.000)